 Tairua Marine Limited is the manager of this offer.
 The name of the sole director of Tairua Marine Limited as at the date of this offer is Craig John Watts.
 Mr Watts is a founding shareholder and director of Watts & Hughes Construction Limited.
 He holds an NZ Certificate in Quantity Surveying and has been involved in construction and development projects for approximately 30 years.
 Mr Watts has been involved in the development of the proposed Marina since 1999, has led the process of acquiring the Consents and will coordinate the development processes.

 Tairua Marine Charitable Trust Board is also a Manager of the offer.
 As stated previously, the Trust will own and operate the Marina following completion of the Marina development and settlement under the Marina Assets Sale and Purchase Agreement.
-The Trusts registered office is and its principal place of business is at Level 4, MasterCard House, 136 Customs Street West, Viaduct Harbour, Auckland.
+The Trusts registered office and its principal place of business is at Level 4, MasterCard House, 136 Customs Street West, Viaduct Harbour, Auckland.

 Tairua Marine Charitable Trust Board was established by Deed dated 4 July 2012 and was incorporated as a board on 13 July 2012.
 The Trust is a charitable organisation which intends to make profits from its activities so that it can fulfill its charitable purposes.
 Those purposes include providing and maintaining recreational facilities in and around Paku Bay for members of the public and promoting the safe use and enjoyment of the marine environment by supporting such voluntary or other organisations whose objects or activities promote safety or provide rescue services of marine and beach users.